Language: EN

 What is and how to use inheritance in C#

-Class inheritance is a mechanism that allows a class to derive from another class, inheriting its fields, properties, and methods.
+Class inheritance in C# is a mechanism that allows one class to derive from another class.
+This means it will “inherit” all its fields, properties, and methods.

-The class from which it inherits is known as the base class (or parent class), while the inheriting class is called the derived class (or child class).
+The class from which it inherits is known as the base class (or parent class).
+On the other hand, the class that inherits is called the derived class (or child class).

-Inheritance in C# is implemented using the syntax of a colon (:) followed by the name of the base class.
+Inheritance in C# is implemented using a colon (:) followed by the name of the base class.

 public class BaseClass